pingcap/docs-cn/troubleshoot-hot-spot-issues.md

 The value of `SHARD_ROW_ID_BITS` can be dynamically modified.
 The modified value only takes effect for newly written data.

-When TiDB's `alter-primary-key` parameter is set to false, the table's integer primary key is used as the RowID.
-At this time, the `SHARD_ROW_ID_BITS` option can not be used because it changes the RowID generation rules.
-If the `alter-primary-key` parameter is set to true, TiDB no longer uses the integer primary key as the RowID when creating a table, and the table with the integer primary key can also use the `SHARD_ROW_ID_BITS` feature.
+For the table with a primary key of the `CLUSTERED` type, TiDB uses the primary key of the table as the RowID.
+At this time, the `SHARD_ROW_ID_BITS` option cannot be used because it changes the RowID generation rules.
+For the table with the primary key of the `NONCLUSTERED` type, TiDB uses an automatically allocated 64-bit integer as the RowID.
+In this case, you can use the `SHARD_ROW_ID_BITS` feature.
+For more details about the primary key of the `CLUSTERED` type, refer to [clustered index](/clustered-indexes.md).

 The following two load diagrams shows the case where two tables without primary keys use `SHARD_ROW_ID_BITS` to scatter hotspots.
 The first diagram shows the situation before scattering hotspots, while the second one shows the situation after scattering hotspots.